Gaudapadacharya Math: Shri Govinda Bhagavatpadaacharya

 Shri Gauḍapādāchārya from his power of Tapasya found out that this Shri Shankra was an incarnation of Lord Shiva and born to uplift the Vedas and thus Sanatana Dharma and instructs his Sishya Shri Govinda Bhagavatpadacharya to give deeksha to Shri Shankara and later Govinda Bhagavatpadacharya initiated Shri Shankara into Sanyasa and named him as Shri Shankara Bhagavatpadacharya.
 After giving deeksha, Shri Govinda Bhagavatpadacharya instructed Shri Shankarachaya to write a commentary on the Brahma Sutras and propagate the Advaita philosophy.
 Shri Shankarachaya stays with his Guru for some more years and mastered the Vedanta.

 Shri Govinda Bhagavatpadacharya also gave deeksha to another vatu and named him Shri Vivaranananda, who returned to head Shri Gauḍapādāchārya matha at Keloshi in Goa.

 Deities

 Bhavanishankar, an aspect of Shiva is the aradhya devata (tutelary deity) of the matha.
-Daily trikal (Morning, Afternoon, and Evening) Puja is offered by the Mathadipati (head monk) to Bhavanishankar along with deities Hanuman, Vishnu, Devi, Surya and Ganesha according to Smarta tradition of Panchayatana (five deity) puja system.
+Daily trikal (Morning, Afternoon, and Evening) Puja is offered by the Mathadipati (head monk) to Bhavanishankar along with deities Shree Rukmini, Shree Gopalkrishna and Shree Satyabhama, Shree Vishnu, Shree Ganapathi, Shree Vedavyas, Shree Gadha Padmanabha, Shree Bala Ganapati, Shree Uma Maheshwar, Shree Balakrishna, Shree Devi Bhoodevi and Shree Venkataramana, Shree Sheshanaga, Shree Kodandarama according to Smartha tradition of Panchayatana (five deity) puja system.